The Digital Nomad Visa: A Ticket to Your Best Life

 Barbados

 Let’s be honest – who wouldn’t want to live in Barbados?
-The Barbados Welcome Stamp is $2,000 and valid for twelve months.
+The Barbados Welcome Stamp costs $2,000 and is valid for twelve months.
+The application process is online and straightforward, and the visa is friendly towards families.

 Germany